-In Skills for Victoria's Growing Economy Issues Paper124, published in March 2020, it is identified that:
+In the Growing Economy Issues Paper 121 by Skills for Victoria, published in March 2020, it is identified that:

 "While completions in VET are low, the reasons for this are varied.
 A much better understanding of the drivers of non-completions is needed to inform an effective policy response."